shmuelfomberg/api_monitor_apis/README.md

 ========

-As much as I can tell, the name attribute is a blind string. there is no special meaning to square baracks or astaricks.
+As much as I can tell, the name attribute is a blind string. there is no special meaning to square barracks or astaricks.

 Defining a struct: